 5. Chia Seeds

 Chia seeds are master thickeners, often used in all kinds of recipes for their ability to gel up when soaked in water.
-Adding a spoonful or two of chia seeds to a smoothie will thicken it substantially within 10-15 minutes, but if you’re looking for immediate results, simply add in chia gel or pre-soaked chia seeds.
+Adding a spoonful or two of organic chia seeds to a smoothie will thicken it substantially within 10-15 minutes, but if you’re looking for immediate results, simply add in chia gel or pre-soaked chia seeds.
 You can even make the chia gel in a large batch ahead of time and store it in the refrigerator to have on hand for smoothies all week.

 6. Sweet Potatoes